cds-hooks/docs/GOVERNANCE.md

 ## Licensing

 All code is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 All documentation, including the specification itself, is licensed under the [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-## Outstanding Questions

-### Contributor license agreement (CLA)

-A [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) is an important document for large open source projects.

-CLAs are not without their challenges:
-- We need to determine the actual CLA text.
-This will likely require lawyers.
-To aid with this, http://contributoragreements.org/ exists to allow you to generate a CLA by simply answering some questions.
-- CLAs introduce a barrier to contributors whom may be reluctant to sign a legal document.
-For contributors that work for an entity/company, they often must get permission from their company to sign any CLAs
-- We need to enforce and maintain our CLAs.
-Thankfully, free and open-source services like https://cla-assistant.io/ exist to handle this.

-If a CLA is not adopted upfront, it is problematic to introduce a CLA at a later date.

-### Trademark

-Once we determine trademark ownership, we should link to a trademark usage document.